asthabhatiwara/Cartoonify-Image-with-OpenCV/README.md

    3. For better illustration, we apply a median blur to reduce image noise

 ### Image Filtering
-   1. Implementation of bilateral filter for edge preserving and noise reduction-
+   Implemented bilateral filter for edge preserving and noise reduction-
       + Similarly to the Gaussian, bilateral filter replaces each pixel value with a weighted average of nearby pixel values.
       + A bilateral filter takes into account the variation of pixel intensities in order to preserve edges.

  ### Creating a Cartoon effect
    Masking edged image with our colored image by using bitwise_and operation.